Last updated on February 10, 2026

 Let’s start with some frames of reference.
 When looking for a draft box of the latest Standard set, how much would you expect to pay walking into a random game store you found online?

 Wholesale suppliers recommend selling boxes for a minimum of $115.
-This means you could find boxes for anywhere between that base price of $115 up to $130.
-This is what you want to use this as a baseline.
+This means you could find boxes for anywhere between that base price of $115 to $150.
+The boxes of play boosters fluctuate around this price point.
+This is what you want to use as a baseline.

 MTG Vendors

-Moving on from retail pricing, there are plenty of well-known Magic vendors like Star City Games, Channel Fireball marketplace, or TCGPlayer willing to sell boxes for under $100.
-Only Star City has consistent international shipping, but you need to cover any other fees associated with non-USA based shipping.
+Moving on from retail pricing, there are plenty of well-known Magic vendors like Star City Games, CardKingdom, or TCGplayer willing to sell boxes for under $100.
+Only Star City has consistent international shipping, but you need to cover any other fees associated with non-USA-based shipping.

 While these are some exciting prices compared to retail, they’re still a bit high, especially for the latest set.
 But paying around $100 for a box from a reputable store that guarantees quality shipping and timely arrival is enough of a bargain for most players.